YunoHost/doc/pages/02.administer/45.tutorials/60.security/security.md

 To prevent SSH connection attempts by robots that scan the internet for any server with SSH enabled, you can change the SSH port.
 This is handled by a system setting, which takes care of updating the SSH and Fail2Ban configuration.

+! **Warning: ** Note that this alteration cannot be tested, as the ssh connection with the previous port will be closed, but you can still connect through the webadmin to open/close ports if required.

 !
 If you modify anything in the `/etc/ssh/sshd_config` file, even if only the port, YunoHost will no longer manage this file.
 For this reason, always use the YunoHost admin tools to make changes to the systems configuration files!

 ```bash